bioFAM/MOFA2/README.md

 ### Step 3: Downstream analysis

+In the MOFA2 R package we provide a wide range of downstream analysis to visualise and interpret the model output.
+Here we provide a brief description of the main functionalities.
+Please refer to the vignettes for details on the different analysis.

 <p align="center">
 <img src="images/figure1b_mofa2.png" style="width: 50%; height: 50%"/>​
 </p>

 #### Variance decomposition
 MOFA disentangles the heterogeneity of a high-dimensional multi-omics data set in terms of a small number of latent factors.
 In addition, MOFA quantififes the fraction of variance explained ($R^2) for each of the factors in the different omics.
-If using multiple groups of data, then the model quantifies how much variance each factor explains in each combination of view and group (see figure above).
+If using multiple groups of data, the model quantifies how much variance each factor explains in each combination of view and group (see figure above).
-In practice, this enables the user to detect which sources of variation are driving each data modality and how does this influence the different groups.
+This effectively enables the user to detect which sources of variation are driving each data modality and how does this influence the different groups.

 #### Visualisation of samples in the factor space
+The MOFA factors provide a compressed representation of the data that captures its global sources of variability.
+Visualisation of factors can reveal discrete clusters and continuous trajectories.
+Mathematically, each factor orders cells along a one-dimensional axis centered at zero.
+Samples with different signs have opposite effects along the inferred axis of variation.
+Cells that remain centered at zero represent either an intermediate phenotype or no phenotype at all associated with the factor under consideration.

 #### Visualisation of feature weights
-XXX

-#### Feature set enrichment analysis
-XXX
+The weights provide a score for how strong each feature relates to each factor, hence allowing a biological interpretation of the factors.
+Genes with no association with the factor have values close to zero, while genes with strong association with the factor have large absolute values.
+The sign of the loading indicates the direction of the effect: a positive loading indicates that the feature has higher levels in the cells with positive factor values, and vice versa.

 #### Non-linear dimensionality reduction
-XXX
+Interpretability at the factor level is achieved at the expense of limited information content per factor (due to the linearity assumption).
+Nevertheless, the MOFA factors can be used as input to other methods that learn compact nonlinear manifolds (t-SNE or UMAP).

 #### Imputation
-XXX
+Factors can be used to impute missing values.
+This is quite useful for visualisation in data sets with large amounts of NAs.

 #### Clustering

-Please refer to the vignettes for details on the different analysis.
+Clustering can be performed in the latent space to reveal sample subgroups.
+In fact, doing clustering in the (denoised) latent space is generally much more robust than in the high-dimensional space.

 ## Tutorials/Vignettes